Privacy Notice for Tutors

 Under the UK GDPR, it is essential to have a lawful basis when processing personal information.
 For learner data processing, we normally rely on the following lawful bases:

 There may be occasions where we collect information about you classed as special category data under the UK GDPR.
-For example, if you provide SEN details or health/medical information in support of your tutoring request.
+For example, if you provide SEN details or health/medical information supporting your tutoring request.

 In these instances, the additional conditions that allow for processing this data are: